To land a data analytics role, your resume must spotlight technical expertise, measurable business outcomes, and persuasive data storytelling.

 You don’t need to include your full address in this section, but you should list your town or city and postcode.
 You also need your phone number just in case your employer prefers that method.

-Finally, include a link to your LinkedIn profile and anything else that might demonstrate why you’re an excellent data analyst.
-If you have an active GitHub, include a link to that.
-If you frequently participate in Kaggle competitions, include a link to your profile.
-Do you have a personal blog where you discuss election data?
-Make sure to include a link.
+Finally, include a link to your LinkedIn profile and update your LinkedIn headline.
+If you have an active Github, include a link to that.
+If you do a lot of Kaggle contests, include a link to your profile.
+Have a personal blog where you talk about election data?
+Be sure to include a link.

 If you’re just starting out and looking for your first full-time position, including projects on your data analyst CV is absolutely essential.
 However, the more work experience you gain, the less critical projects become.
 By the time you have over four years of experience in the field, you should only include a project of which you’re exceptionally proud.